DIY Wall-Mounted Spice Cabinet (Easy & Rustic)

 Final Thoughts

 Get your seasonings organized and add style to your kitchen with this easy-to-make wall-mounted spice cabinet featuring a chicken wire door, chalky paint exterior, and adjustable stained wood shelves.
-The free printable plans make this a simple project for do it yourselfers of any skill level.
+The printable plans make this a simple project for do it yourselfers of any skill level.

-Click here to get the free plan (including the detailed instructions and measurements) now!
+Click here to get the PDF plan (including the detailed instructions and measurements) now!

 Thank you for stopping by.
 If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
 I’d really appreciate it!